 (Want to receive more corruption report updates?
 Subscribe here!)

-Corruption does not represent a constraint to business in the Netherlands.
-Petty corruption is almost non-existent, and the public administration is transparent, efficient and holds high ethical standards.
+Corruption does not represent a significant constraint to business in the Netherlands.
+Petty corruption is almost non-existent, and the public administration is transparent, efficient and holds itself to high ethical standards.
 The Dutch Penal Code makes it illegal for anyone to give or receive a bribe in the public or private sector, including a foreign public official.
-Dutch and foreign companies and their subsidiaries can be held liable for corruption offences committed by individuals working on their behalf and can be ordered to pay up to 10% of their turnover.
+Dutch and foreign companies and their subsidiaries can be held liable for corruption offenses committed by individuals working on their behalf and can be ordered to pay up to 10% of their turnover.
 Facilitation payments are not permitted, while gifts and hospitality may be considered illegal depending on the intent and benefit obtained.
 The legal framework to fight corruption generally complies with the provisions of the major anti-corruption conventions.
-Despite increased efforts to crack down on transnational bribery, the country has been criticised by the OECD for insufficient investigation and prosecution activities.
-Bribery is not widespread in the Netherlands.
+According to the OECD, The Netherlands has made significant progress in investigating and punishing foreign bribery since it criticized the country for lagging enforcement in 2013.

-The Dutch public administration does not pose corruption risks for companies operating in the Netherlands.
+The Dutch public administration does not pose any significant corruption risks for companies.
 The integrity of service provision throughout the public administration is very high, with very few reported incidents of corruption between citizens, businesses and public authorities (EUACR 2014).
-It is not considered very burdensome to deal with government administrative requirements (permits, licences, reporting, etc.), and companies report that irregular payments and bribes almost never occur when obtaining public utilities, business permits, licences and other related services (GCR 2015-2016; European Commission, Feb.
+Companies report that irregular payments and bribes almost never occur when obtaining public utilities, business permits, licenses and other related services (GCR 2015-2016; European Commission, Feb.
 2014).
+Companies, however, complain of burdensome government bureaucracy (GCR 2017-2018).

 The Netherlands is a signatory to the OECD Anti-Bribery Convention, the United Nations Convention Against Corruption (UNCAC), the Council of Europe’s Civil and Criminal Law Conventions against Corruption, and the Group of States Against Corruption (GRECO).